deepgram/content/articles/en/community/processing-stereo-audio-deepgram-api-1337829799116150143.md

 ```

 ### Downsampling Audio
 Once combined, it's necessary to convert the sample rate to 16kHz and prepare the buffer for API submission.

-Example conversion:
+Use a high-quality resampler to maintain audio quality:

 ```swift
 guard let targetFormat = AVAudioFormat(
     commonFormat: .pcmFormatInt16,